General meaning

 A sharp cut triggers a phase of transformation that is impossible to avoid.

-The Scythe, first, acts as a shock or radical gesture: something is cut, stopped, removed from the landscape with no immediate return.
-The Stork, behind, speaks of movement, evolution, concrete reorganization.
-Together, they describe a moment where the break is not theoretical: it forces movement, changes in functioning, sometimes a relocation or a complete reassessment of one's bearings.
-The situation is no longer compatible with the old framework, and the movement often starts faster than expected, against a backdrop of tensions or jealousies hinted at by the hidden Snake.
+The Scythe first acts as a shock or radical gesture: something is cut, stopped, or removed from the landscape with no immediate return.
+The Stork, in the background, speaks of movement, evolution, and concrete reorganization.
+Together, they describe a moment where the break is not theoretical: it compels movement, changes in functioning, and sometimes a relocation or a complete reassessment of one's bearings.
+The situation is no longer compatible with the old framework, and the movement often begins faster than expected, against a backdrop of tensions or jealousies hinted at by the hidden Snake.

 Love and relationships